atadagg/ai-radio-app/README.md

 # ai-radio-app

+This an old ass app.
+Built back in the days without LLMs by two product design freshmen

 Me and my friend worked on a dj ai assistant app/api for spotify.
 Unfortunately Spotify itself was quicker than us and released Spotify DJ February 22, 2023.